JohnScience/my_com_projs/README.md

 My programming journey started rather early, at the age of 10 (2009).
 And only two years later (yes, at the age of 12) I started applying my nascent programming skills and knowledge commercially.
 I lived with grandparents who had a pension that was comparatively high but [low in absolute numbers](https://www.statista.com/statistics/1093950/average-monthly-retirement-benefit-value-russia/), so I had to work part-time to enjoy [tarkhun](https://en.wikipedia.org/wiki/Tarkhuna_(drink)), [baikal](https://en.wikipedia.org/wiki/Baikal_(drink)), and pizza or simply even be able to buy water so that I could play soccer with my friends without suffering from thirst.

-Legally, [working even part-time in Russia is possible only at the age of 14](https://www.consultant.ru/document/cons_doc_LAW_34683/9627c87f117f9ccaaf55a73c9a614626c1e87ce0/), so I had to work on [Onionland](https://en.wiktionary.org/wiki/Onionland) forums via [Tor](https://en.wikipedia.org/wiki/Tor_(network)) to circumvent the legal barrier that I consider unfair up to this day.
+De jure, [working even part-time in Russia is possible only at the age of 14](https://www.consultant.ru/document/cons_doc_LAW_34683/9627c87f117f9ccaaf55a73c9a614626c1e87ce0/), so I had to work on [Onionland](https://en.wiktionary.org/wiki/Onionland) forums via [Tor](https://en.wikipedia.org/wiki/Tor_(network)) to circumvent the legal barrier that I consider unfair up to this day.
 My tools at the time were [Cheat Engine](https://en.wikipedia.org/wiki/Cheat_Engine) with [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) scripts for [dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis), custom-patched [IDA Pro](https://en.wikipedia.org/wiki/Interactive_Disassembler) for [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis), and a [FLY-CODE Dr Web Unpacker](https://cdn-download.drweb.com/pub/drweb/esuite/13.0.0/documentation/drweb-13.0-esuite-user-manual-windows-en.pdf) for cracking then-state-of-the-art [Armadillo Software Protection System](https://www.google.com/search?q=Armadillo+Software+Protection+System). *I deliberately never wrote, distributed, or in any way participated in the development of any malware.*

 In 2013, I crated an account on no-longer-operational [фриланс.рф](фриланс.рф) where I started creating simple static [landing pages](https://en.wikipedia.org/wiki/Landing_page) with HTML, CSS, and a little bit of JavaScript (after approximately a half of a year of learning).
 Even at that point I did not have a GitHub or moreover GitLab account.